irfed/LH/viewing-local-history-of-source-code.md

 ## <a name="view_method_field_history"></a>Viewing Local History of a Method or Field
 To view the local history of a method or field,
-1. in the editor, place the cursor at the name of the method or field.
+1. In the editor, place the cursor at the name of the method or field.
 1. On the main **VCS** menu or on the context menu of the selection, choose **Local History | Show History for Method (Field)**.

 ## <a name="view_code_fragment_history"></a>Viewing Local History of a Code Fragment